 What We Work For

-As court-appointed monitors, we hold systems accountable and drive lasting policy and practice change.
+As independent court-appointed monitors, we drive lasting policy and practice change through increased public accountability.

-Too often, structural and institutional limitations prevent child welfare systems from fully supporting the children and families they are bound to serve.
-Long-standing practice and policy flaws, structural barriers, and lack of investment in resources impede these systems from protecting children and effectively promoting the well-being and healthy development of stable families.
-The poor outcomes of children, youth, and families involved with these systems demonstrate the need for creative strategies that have the real possibility of sustained change over time.
+Too often, structural and institutional limitations prevent child welfare systems from fully supporting the children and families they are mandated to serve.
+Long-standing practice and policy flaws, structural barriers, and lack of investment in resources impede these systems from ensuring that children are safe and effectively promoting the well-being and healthy development of stable families.
+The resulting poor outcomes to children, youth, and families involved with these systems demonstrate the need for creative strategies that have the real possibility of sustained change over time.

 How We Do It

-We are appointed by a federal court to independently assess child welfare systems’ performance in jurisdictions under federal or state court-ordered agreements, and to support jurisdictions progress.
+We are appointed to independently assess child welfare systems’ performance in jurisdictions under court-ordered agreements, and to support jurisdictions progress.

 We take an innovative approach to monitoring, giving equal attention to data and the quality of practice and outcomes of work with children, youth, and families.

-We rely on data collection methods that utilize administrative data, structured qualitative service review (QSR) instruments and protocols, focus groups with caseworkers, families, and other stakeholders, as well as meetings with leadership in order to get the clearest picture of how the system is working.
+We rely on data collection methods that utilize quantitative administrative data, structured qualitative service review (QSR) instruments and protocols, focus groups with caseworkers, families, and other stakeholders, as well as collaboration with agency leadership in order to get the clearest picture of how the system is working.

 Through this work, we hope to one day see demonstrated and measurable systemic improvements and better outcomes for children, youth, and families.